nbfalcon/ptemplate/README.md

 ## Creating new projects

-For helm users, run `ptemplate-new-project`.
+To create a new project, run `ptemplate-new-project`.
 It will then prompt you to select a template followed by a project directory.
 The templates are categorized in types, which are either mapped to helm sections or to suffixes appended to template names (see the "Configuration" section below).

 # Writing templates